awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ![\[The monitoring page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-monitoring.png)

-For more information, see \.
+For more information, see [Monitoring Environment Health in the AWS Management Console](environment-health-console.md)\.

 ## Alarms<a name="environments-console-alarms"></a>